Riwajchalise/blog_trek/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

       After lunch we will hike another 2 hours through the rainforest, enjoying the viewpoint along the trail and passing another stunning waterfall.
   - item: >-
-      Arrive at Khun Poy Village, where you will be staying the night, explore the local village and enjoy a local hilltribe coffee at the little coffee shop in the village.
+      Arrive at our farmstay, where you will be staying the night, enjoy the beautiful views around the farm.
   - item: >-
-      Enjoy a local thai dinner cooked by your guide, you are welcome to help him prepare the dinner for the evening.
+      Get involved and help your guide prepare your local thai dinner for the evening.
   - item: >-
+      Enjoy your evening under the stars.
+  - item: >-
       Day 2: Slow start to the morning, we will prepare breakfast and depart for our hike.
-  - item: We will hike approximately 4 hours through the Rainforest .
+  - item: We will hike approximately 4 hours through the Rainforest.
   - item: We will have lunch along the trail.
-  - item: Depart Doi Inthanon and arrive back in Chiang Mai around 17.30
+  - item: Depart Doi Inthanon and arrive back in Chiang Mai around 17.00
 notes: >-
   Please note that trails and stops may change due to weather and seasonal conditions.